datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions3

-Use `cat teeth.out` to inspect your results.
+Run `cat teeth.out` to inspect your results.

 *** =hint3